TERMS & CONDITIONS

 To the extent permitted by the PPSA, these terms and conditions exclude any provisions of the PPSA which may be excluded in our discretion and which would otherwise confer rights on you.

 You further agree that where we have rights in addition to those under Part 4 of the PPSA, those rights shall continue to apply.
-Your right to possession of goods still owned by us under these terms and conditions shall cease if:

 (a) you being an individual, commit an act of bankruptcy, or,